will-yuponce-db/navy-pdm/DEPLOYMENT.md

 ## Common Issues

 ### CORS Errors
-If you see CORS errors, make sure to set the `CORS_ORIGINS` environment variable with your frontend domain.
+If you see CORS errors, the backend automatically configures CORS based on the `DATABRICKS_APP_URL` environment variable.
+For Databricks Apps, this is automatically provided.

 ### API Connection Refused
 If you see `ERR_CONNECTION_REFUSED`, check that:
-1. Your backend is running and accessible
+1. Your backend is running and accessible on the correct port (8000 for Databricks Apps)
-2. The `VITE_API_URL` environment variable is set correctly
+2. The frontend is using the correct API URL (automatically detected in production)
 3. Your backend CORS configuration allows your frontend domain

 ### Environment Variables Not Loading
-Make sure your deployment platform is configured to inject environment variables at build time for the frontend, and at runtime for the backend.
+For Databricks Apps, all required environment variables are automatically provided.
+For other platforms, make sure your deployment platform is configured to inject environment variables at build time for the frontend, and at runtime for the backend.

+### Port Configuration
+- **Databricks Apps**: Uses port 8000 (automatically configured)
+- **Development**: Uses port 5000 (default Flask port)
+- **Other platforms**: May need to set `FLASK_RUN_PORT` environment variable